shriarthi/splunk-security-labs/README.md

 # splunk-security-labs

-This repository contains my Splunk work from TryHackMe labs: sample data, configuration examples, SPL queries, dashboards, and notes.
+This repository contains my Splunk work: sample data, configuration examples, SPL queries, dashboards, and notes.
 Use this repo to reproduce key parts of the exercises, or as a reference for building Splunk detection/use-case workflows.

 ## What’s included
 - `data/` — sample log files used for ingestion and testing